 We’ve all forgotten a person’s name, where we put our keys or whether we locked the front door after leaving home.
 While these things indicate lapses in memory, experiencing them from time to time doesn’t mean we have dementia.
 However, forgetting how to make change for a transaction, how to use the telephone or how to find your way home probably points to a more serious underlying memory problem, such as mild cognitive impairment, the early stages of Alzheimer’s disease or another form of dementia.

 Dementia is not a specific disease.
 It is an umbrella term used to describe a collection of symptoms that include changes in thinking, memory and other cognitive functions.
 These symptoms can be associated with a number of different neurological disorders that each affect the brain in various ways.
 Dementia patients have significantly impaired intellectual functioning that interferes with their ability to complete activities of daily living (ADLs) and maintain relationships.
 Seniors with dementia may also lose the ability to solve problems and control their emotions, and they may experience personality changes and behavioral issues, such as agitation, delusions and hallucinations.

 Initial warning signs are typically very subtle, and family members may not notice marked changes in a loved one’s thinking, functioning and behavior until they become more severe.
 Common red flags include:

-- Asking the same questions over and over again
+- Asking the same questions or telling the same stories repeatedly

 - Not being able to follow directions

-Although a dementia diagnosis might not be made at the time of initial symptoms, the results of these tests can be used as a baseline for future tests to be compared against.
+Although a dementia diagnosis might not be made when symptoms initially present, the results of these tests can be used as a baseline for comparison against the results of future testing.
 Establishing a cognitive baseline is important for anyone who is concerned about their future cognitive health.